-Since this seemed to be “the place” to take photos, I began to take photos of the people that were taking photos.
-I began with an older man in a green jacket.
+Since this seemed to be “the place” to take photos, I began to take pictures of the people that were taking pictures.
+I started with an older man in a green jacket.
 He stopped, but everyone else obviously kept walking.
 When I noticed everyone besides the photographer was continuing on their evening stroll, I decided to change the settings on my camera.
 Most notably, I changed the shutter speed to 0.30 seconds, essentially a third of a second.
-The first photographer I caught with my new setting was actually taking a photo looking toward Plaza Catalunya, not the La Rambla sign.
+The first photographer I caught with my new setting was taking a photo looking toward Plaza Catalunya, not the La Rambla sign.
 Those that continued walking were nothing but blurred images.
 I liked what I saw, so I continued to experiment.

 After sitting on that chair for about 25 minutes, I began moving myself and my focus toward Plaza Catalunya.
-One building right on the corner of La Rambla and Carrer de Pelai had some very pretty blue lights.
+One building right on the corner of La Rambla and Carrer de Pelai had some beautiful, blue lights.
 From there, looking back south on La Rambla, it is always bustling.
-All of the colors certainly add to the festivities.
+All the colors certainly add to the festivities.
 Looking westerly on Carrer de Pelai, the Christmas lights looked like stars that were falling from other stars.
 Those were also punctuated with the Bones Festes sign, Merry Christmas.

 Making my rounds back to my hotel, I found another sign; Bon Nadal.
 That also means Merry Christmas.

-s at each station were presented amazingly.
+That night I ultimately ended up at the Arts Hotel.
+The hotel staff invited some other people from the consulate and me to participate in a Christmas “thank you” to some of their clients.
+It was a very high-tone gathering.
+The chef had prepared numerous stations of hors d’oeuvres.
+The hors d’oeuvres at each station had impeccable presentations.
 They each tasted just as amazing.
-There was also an open bar, so I was able to enjoy some very good vino tinto I a wandered around.
-I have never stayed in that hotel before.
-I may try that in the future.
-It is right next to the casino on the Mediterranean beach.
+There was also an open bar, so I was able to enjoy some very good vino tinto as I wandered around.
+I have never stayed at that hotel before, but I may try it in the future.
+It is right next to the casino on the beach in the Mediterranean.